 Tanay leads our data collection team in Bihar, facilitating caregivers' enrollment in our SMS programme and conducting our immunisation ambassadors pilot.
 He also co-ordinates with our state government contacts in Bihar to ensure that our work is aligned with theirs.

 Tanay has a degree in Economics from the University of North Bengal and a Master's in Development Economics from the University of Sussex.
-He has previously worked on and conducted monitoring and evaluation for various projects in sanitation, health and livelihood.
+He has previously worked on monitoring and evaluation for various projects in sanitation, health and livelihood.

 Deepak manages our data entry team, ensuring accuracy and efficiency of data flow processes so that caregivers have a smooth experience of enrollment for SMS reminders.
 He also manages the survey team as they implement our immunisation ambassadors pilot.

 Deepak has previously worked as a data officer, a surveyor and a field supervisor in various organisations including